 CIS GKE Benchmark Recommendation: 6.10.4.
 Consider GKE Sandbox for hardening workload isolation especially for untrusted workloads

 GKE Sandbox provides an extra layer of security to prevent malicious code from affecting the host kernel on your cluster nodes.

 Learn how to use GKE Sandbox in Harden workload isolation with GKE Sandbox.

 Use least privilege Google service accounts

-Each GKE node has an IAM Service Account associated with it.
+Each GKE node has an Identity and Access Management (IAM) Service Account associated with it.
 By default, nodes are given the Compute Engine default service account, which you can find by navigating to the IAM section of the Cloud Console.
 This account has broad access by default, making it useful to wide variety of applications, but it has more permissions than are required to run your Kubernetes Engine cluster.
 You should create and use a minimally privileged service account to run your GKE cluster instead of using the Compute Engine default service account.